gabriel-vasile/mimetype/README.md

 There are quick [examples](EXAMPLES.md) and [GoDoc](https://godoc.org/github.com/gabriel-vasile/mimetype) for full reference.

-## Upgrade from v0.3.x to v1.x
-In v1.x the detect functions no longer return the MIME type and extension as strings.
-Instead they return a [MIME](https://godoc.org/github.com/gabriel-vasile/mimetype#MIME) struct.
-To get the string value of the MIME and the extension, call the `String()` and the `Extension()` methods.

-In order to play better with the stdlib `mime` package, v1.x file extensions include the leading dot, as in ".html".

-In v1.x the `text/plain` MIME type is `text/plain; charset=utf-8`.

 ## Supported MIME types
 See [supported mimes](supported_mimes.md) for the list of detected MIME types.
 If support is needed for a specific file format, please open an [issue](https://github.com/gabriel-vasile/mimetype/issues/new/choose).